Back to Guides

 Watch: The Nutcracker and the Four Realms*

-Title art for the non-Christmas Christmas movie, Iron Man 3.
+Title art for the Marvel movie, Iron Man 3.

 Released during the holiday season in 2013, Iron Man 3 is undoubtedly more of a traditional Marvel superhero movie than a Christmas movie.
 However, this chapter of Robert Downey Jr.’s Iron Man does take place during Christmas and features some festive decorations not typically seen in Marvel films, leading fans to consider this a must-watch during the holidays.